harishconti/heal-log/PRIVACY_POLICY.md

 ---

-By using Clinic OS Lite, you acknowledge that you have read and understood this Privacy Policy.
+By using PatientLog, you acknowledge that you have read and understood this Privacy Policy.